mshirw/Optimizing-Deep-Learning-Models-for-ARM-Cortex-M-Through-Pruning/README.md

-# Pruning an image classification model for ARM Cortex-M
+# Optimizing Deep Learning Models for ARM Cortex-M Through Pruning
 I integrated two types of model pruning methods and ported them to the ARM Cortex-M using the CMSIS library.

 ## Requirement